Herlings speaks Honda, leaving KTM, career goals and more - Racer X

 On his time with KTM…

-Herlings: 17 Years with KTM.
+17 Years with KTM.
 I cannot remember somebody riding for the same brand for so long in professional motocross.
 In the media, this was a thing [a topic] in our small sport of motocross.
 I had it good (with KTM), but a lot happened and I wanted a new challenge.

 Honda a world power…

-Herlings: Also with the company [KTM}, they had financial problems, not so long ago and that isn’t a secret, the world knows that.
+Also with the company [KTM}, they had financial problems, not so long ago and that isn’t a secret, the world knows that.
 That problem was solved, but Honda is a very big company.
 They have also delivered a lot of world titles.
 In my eyes, the Honda is the Ferrari of F1 and as a rider, I always thought it would be nice to ride for them.

 What is different with the Honda…

-Herlings: I don’t know one specific thing, but the motorcycle is completely different, a completely different world.
+I don’t know one specific thing, but the motorcycle is completely different, a completely different world.
 I have ridden the same bike for seven years and this is completely different.
 An aluminium frame, something I have not ridden.
 That was a huge thing I had to get used to.

 Time in the sport…

-Herlings: I am 31.
+I am 31.
 I have two, three, four years, if I am really optimistic, but I think two more years is realistic.
 I have had a lot of luck (with injuries currently not slowing his off-season training and testing) and I feel really good, really fit.
 One and a half months before the first race and two months until the first world championship event.
 Try and stay fit, good testing, no injuries.

 What will it take to be satisfied with 2026?

-Herlings: To be world champion.
+To be world champion.
 From the last five rounds from 2025, when I was really fit, I won three and twice second, so I think I can (be champion again).
 We will see.
 I am going to do my best.
 If I can be first, second or third, I am okay, but the world title is the goal, and I think I can do it.